bytecodealliance/regalloc2/doc/DESIGN.md

 bundle already exists for this bundle's spillset, then we move all the liveranges over to the spill bundle, as described above.

-If the requirement indicates that the stack is needed explicitly (e.g., for a safepoint), we set our spillset as "required" (this will cause it to allocate a spillslot) and return; because the bundle has no other allocation set, it will look to the spillset's spillslot by default.

 If the requirement indicates a conflict, we immediately split and requeue the split pieces.
 This split is performed at the point at which the conflict is first introduced, i.e. just before the first use